Vorror/coalesce-strategy/README.md

 ## Quick Example

-Based on our song meta data example above, here's how we would solve our problem.
+Based on our song meta data example above, here's how we would solve our problem with *coalesce-strategy*

 First lets define our strategy file(basic_strat.json):